soumyakhandelwalsk/LeetCode/README.md

 # LeetCode
-A few of the problems I practiced on LeetCode while practicing for competitive programming competitions.
+A few of LeetCode problems solutions I worked on while practicing for competitive programming competitions.